 Devoted gamers have long known about the benefits of playing video games!
 But if you’re new to them, or looking to give others a reason to start playing or play more, here are 11 reasons why everyone should be a video gamer.

 There is so much goodness to gain, some of which are a little surprising, video gaming could be considered the greatest pastime of the modern era.

 1. Overcoming Dyslexia

 Yes, you heard that right.
-There is evidence that suggests that people who play video games can overcome their dyslexia, or at least drastically improve it over time.
+There is evidence that suggests that people who play video games can overcome dyslexia, or at least drastically improve their conditions over time.

-Attention difficulties are often a key component of dyslexia, and playing video games helps with that – owing to the fact that video games tend to have constantly changing environments that one needs to keep up with.
+Attention difficulties are often a key component of dyslexia, and playing video games helps with that – since video games tend to have constantly changing environments that one needs to keep up with.
 To highlight, reading comprehension for dyslexics has been known to improve after playing video games.
 If that’s not a great reason for someone with learning difficulties to play some video games, what else is?